siggy/bbox/docs/README.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/6O_92BTrUcA" frameborder="0" allowfullscreen></iframe>

-I loved it, and I wanted to build it.
+I loved it, I wanted to build something like it.

+### Raspberry Pi

+Eight years later in 2016 I had a converstion with my friend [Nick](https://github.com/hebnern) about his Arduino integration into [The Krawler](https://www.facebook.com/thekrawler/)'s fire poofers, he mentioned the lack of library and developer support being a pain point.
+He said he'd use a Raspberry Pi the next time, since it's pretty much just a Linux computer.
+This caught my attention. _It's a UNIX system, I know this._ That was the catalyst to look for an excuse to play with a Pi.

 ### Beatboxer in JavaScript

-In 2016 I attempted to replicate Nine Inch Nails' drum machine on a web page, using as little code as possible.
+<a href="https://github.com/siggy/beatboxer/commit/17850ff889e607aba5941c5de58ecba9b342d5c0">Less than a week</a> after chatting with Nick, I attempted to replicate Nine Inch Nails' drum machine on a web page, using as little code as possible.
 The result was a few hundred lines of JavaScript, HTML, and CSS, I called it [Beatboxer](https://sig.gy/beatboxer/):

 <iframe width="900" height="315" src="https://sig.gy/beatboxer/" frameborder="0" allowfullscreen></iframe>